For the Fallen Dreams: Heavy Hearts and Naghdi's departure (2014–2017)

 The album Heavy Hearts was released on April 4, 2014, and is the fifth studio album the band has produced.

 It was reported on September 8, 2014, by AltPress that the band had released a music video for the song "Bombay".

 On June 5, 2014, the band performed with Obey the Brave, I the Breather, Sylar, and Reflections at The Masquerade in Atlanta, Georgia, July 17, 2014, the band visited Camden, London and performed at The Underworld, and For the Fallen Dreams headlined on The Amity Affliction's Don't Lean On Me Tour and the Let the Ocean Take Me Tour from September to October 2014.

 On March 15, 2015, For the Fallen Dreams performed with Norma Jean, Silent Planet, and Sirens and Sailors.

 On August 13, 2016, they performed with Bury Your Dead, Hatebreed, Walls of Jericho, Attila, and Born of Osiris at The Crofoot Parking Lot in Pontiac, Michigan.

 In 2017, the band joined the Southbound Tour with Silverstein and The Word Alive and performed twice at The Wire in Berwyn, Illinois, once with Famous Last Words.

 In 2015, Shed my Skin interviewed Chad and Jim wherein they recalled how a truck had smashed into their trailer on tour a year earlier.
 Jim recollects climbing out of the van after being awoken by the accident to Chad telling him that a truck had hit the trailer and was stuck inside of it.
 To Jim's surprise Chad wasn't exaggerating, the truck had wedged itself all the way inside the band's 7' by 14' trailer.
 Luckily a bass drum, a lot of merchandise, and miscellaneous things were the only losses from the accident.
 In the same interview Jim and Chad described how every band experiences hiccups like theft and road accidents, and that they were hopeful that this accident would be the last mishap for at least six months.
 In the same year as this interview former member and current songwriter of FTFD Andrew Tkaczyk and other members of The Ghost Inside were also involved in a road incident in their touring van.
 Tkaczyk lost his right leg as a result of the accident.

-At some undetermined time the For the Fallen Dreams Wikipedia page was edited as saying that percussionist Navid Naghdi had left the band in 2016.
-There are no sources at this point in time that provide evidence for this being true.
-Further investigation shows that sources like Shockwave Magazine, the website Cryptic Rock, and the band's own Facebook page show that Naghdi is still the acting percussionist for the band.
-He announced his departure from For The Fallen Dreams on June 2, 2016, via his Instagram account.
-He was drum tech for Suicide Silence and current drum tech for Asking Alexandria.